Why the Electoral College Needs Fixing

 If you support the National Popular Vote Interstate Compact there are two ways you can help us move forward.
-First, if your state has not yet joined the Compact, contact your state representatives and urge them to do so.
-Second, support our efforts with a donation so we can continue to advance this cause.
+First, support our efforts with a donation so we can continue to advance this cause.
+Second, if your state has not yet joined the Compact, contact your state representatives and urge them to do so by visting our friends at https://www.nationalpopularvote.com and entering your zip code on their home page.
 Fixing the Electoral College is an important step in making government work again, so please support the campaign and make a difference today!